 the results.
 Be adventuresome and have fun with it!

-and mildew.
-If you like, slice it before you freeze it so you can take
+and eat it.
+You can slice it before you freeze it so you can take it

-it out one or two slices at a time, or you can wait until you’re
+out one or two slices at a time, or you can wait until you’re ready

-ready to serve.
-The heavy-duty long ‘bread-shaped’ plastic
+to serve.
+The heavy-duty long ‘bread-shaped’ plastic bags

-bags for baguettes and multiple loaves on my website are very affordable
+for baguettes and multiple loaves on my website are very affordable and

-and perfect for storing on the counter or in the freezer.
-Users tell
+perfect for storing on the counter or in the freezer.
+Users tell me that